magento/devdocs/src/upgrade-compatibility-tool/run.md

 *  Execute only when the project root (or main) directory is provided.
 *  Shows a list of core modifications only.

-#### Vanilla instance
+#### Vanilla installation

-This is a clean installation of a specified version tag or branch of a specified release line.
+This is a clean installation of a specified version tag or branch for a specific release version.

+When running the `bin/uct core:code:changes` command, it will check if there is a vanilla instance in your system.
+In case this is the first time using a vanilla installation, an interactive command-line question is prompted if the vanilla project should be downloaded from the [Adobe Commerce repository](https://repo.magento.com/).

+See the [Deploy vanilla instance]({{site.baseurl}}/contributor-guide/contributing.html#vanilla-pr) topic for more information.

 #### Version